Alert

 The decision maker works collaboratively with the worker, employer and medical professional(s) to compile the necessary information and develop the worker’s treatment plan and pain management program.

-They support and authorize payment for opioid medication when it is needed and appropriate, and offer education and provide alternatives for pain management such as psychological counselling, other medications, and pain management programs to taper the use of the medication.
+They support and authorize payment for opioid medication when it is needed and appropriate and offer education and provide alternatives for pain management such as psychological counselling, other medications, and pain management programs to taper the use of the medication.

 Decision makers are encouraged to use their discretion and reasonable judgement to guide their decisions and conversations, in order to make the most appropriate and fair decision.